xaerincl/Slippi_Stats/README.md

 # Installation
 Requires Python >= 3.7.

-It needs both py-slippi and pandas, install:
+It needs both py-slippi and pandas, to install:

 ```
 $ pip install py-slippi